 For additional clarification, please contact the Financial Aid office.

 Q: Can Noyce scholarship money be used for room, board, or incidental expenses?

 No. Noyce scholarship money can only be applied to tuition expenses except for members of the Corps of Cadets where room and board are required components of the cost of attending The Citadel.

 Q: Can I complete and submit the application online?

 Applications can be completed online and emailed.

 Q: Where and to whom should the applications be sent?

 Q: When is the deadline to have all forms and application materials submitted?

-For first consideration, all application forms and materials are due by November 1 for Spring start; March 15 for Summer start; and by April 1 (first consideration) or July 1 (second consideration) for Fall start.
+For first consideration, all application forms and materials are due by November 1 for Spring start; April 1 for Summer start; and by April 1 (first consideration) or July 1 (second consideration) for Fall start.
 Applications received after those dates could still receive consideration should the selection committee be able to arrive at a decision before the start of classes and scholarships are still available.
 Otherwise, the applications can be retained for a future consideration.

 Scholarships are funded by grant NSF DUE-1339901